 A starting point for data teams is to improve the overall reliability of the enterprise data they work with.
 Data reliability is a crucial aspect of Data Observability for data engineers because it enables them and other data team members to identify and address potential issues that could impact the desired business outcomes.
 Bad data that goes undetected delivers erroneous information which unwittingly gets used for important decision-making.

-Unfortunately, reliability issues are common due to the vast amounts of unstructured external data that is being ingested into modern data repositories.
+Unfortunately, reliability issues are common due to the vast amounts of unstructured external data that are being ingested into modern data repositories.
 According to Gartner, poor data quality, including data drift and other issues, costs organizations an average of $12.9 million annually.
 Such issues can also wreak havoc on machine learning initiatives through data, schema, and model drift.

 To address these challenges, Data Observability platforms offer powerful and automated data management capabilities that keep data engineers happy.
 The most effective platforms provide AI-powered data reliability, data discovery, and data optimization features that ensure data accuracy, reliability, and completeness throughout the entire data pipeline, without requiring significant effort from data scientists or engineers.